Tydotbaba/Tydotbaba/README.md

 ### Hi there  👋

-I'm a software engineer from Nigeria.
+I’m currently studying MSc Mechatronics Engineering at University of Gloucestershire, UK.
-- 🔭 I’m currently studying MSc Mechatronics Engineering at University of Gloucestershire, UK
+- 🔭 A software engineer from Nigeria
 - 🌱 Learning OpenCV, Robotics, Machine Learning and AI
 - 👯 I’m looking to collaborate on open source projects
 - 🤔 I’m available for remote jobs